DigitalFlow/Open-Certification-Trainer/README.md

 `npm start`.

 Afterwards the site can be accessed on http://localhost:8080.

+If you're receiving an error like

+`const { token } = req.cookies;

+SyntaxError: Unexpected token {`

+you should consider updating your node server.
+As described above, we recommend using the latest LTS version, which is 8.9.4 at the time of writing.

 You can also configure the site to be accessed using a DNS name.
 Use the CERT_TRAINER_VHOST variable and set it to the domain name you'd like.
 Afterwards make sure to edit the /etc/hosts file (Linux + Windows) on your host server.
 If you plan on using this tool in your company, you need to configure your company's DNS server to redirect to your host server for the domain you configured.